 Clinical Staff - State law is to perform all drug testing required prior to any treatment.
 The only exception is life or limb threatening conditions which require immediate attention.
 In the event of a positive drug test, you MUST notify the employer (authorizing personnel) immediately without rendering additional treatment.

 Positive drug results mean the employer does NOT have to pay for any medical treatment.
 Positive drug results disqualify all worker compensation claims, except for self-funded/smaller companies who may choose to pay for medical services. ***You will need to confirm whether the employer will still pay the claim, even though positive drug results.**** If they say no, the patient would then become Private Pay.
+Please notify patient and collect their insurance information or self pay deposit.

 We cannot file any medical claims to the private insurance carrier as the patient has already notified us it was work related.